 Soar Through the Skies on a Tandem Paragliding Flight

-If you chance to look up on your trip to Lima, it’s more than likely that you’ll spot a paraglider or two catching the thermals in the air above.
-The hotspot for paragliding in Lima is found at Parque Raimondi, along the Miraflores stretch of El Malecón, where highly skilled paragliding instructors can take you for a 10-minute tandem glide.
-Whatever way you end up hitting the skies, pick a day that’s not too overcast and you can expect views of the coast southwards towards Barranco, as well as far out to sea.
+If you chance to look up on your trip to Lima, it’s more than likely that you’ll spot a paraglider or two catching the thermals in the air.
+The hotspot for paragliding in Lima is Parque Raimondi, along the Miraflores stretch of El Malecón, where highly skilled paragliding instructors can take you for a 10-minute tandem glide.
+Whatever way you end up hitting the skies, pick a day that’s not too overcast, and you can expect views of the coast southwards towards Barranco, as well as far out to sea.

 Shop for Souvenirs and Quench Your Thirst in Bohemian Barranco

 But it’s at night that Barranco’s true colors can be seen.
-Pop into the chic Barranco Beer Company, a craft brewery with a gorgeous rooftop terrace or the slightly dingier, but a truly Barranco experience, Bodega Piselli, which dates back to 1915.Continue to 13 of 21 below.
+Pop into the chic Barranco Beer Company, a craft brewery with a gorgeous rooftop terrace or the slightly dingier, but a genuinely Barranco experience, Bodega Piselli, which dates back to 1915.Continue to 13 of 20 below.